Since the commencement of the Industrial Revolution of the 18th century, technology has been the driving force behind improved workplace productivity.

 5. Embrace Automation

-While we touched this subject slightly in the previous section, automation at the workplace is something that needs its own space for discussion.
+While we touched this subject slightly in the previous section, AI-enabled automation at the workplace is something that needs its own space for discussion.

 As per the stats, 99% of business leaders believe adopting automation at the workplace offers advantages.